 Snow and Inclement Weather Safety and Planning

-LSC as a general rule does not cancel practices or games until the actual time of the practice and than only at the discretion of the head game official.
+Louisville Soccer as a general rule does not cancel practices or games until the actual time of the practice and then only at the discretion of the head game official.

 There is no reason to contact your coach or club officials prior to going to the site.